KODURISRIHARI/Financial_Dashboard/README.md

 Segment: The market segment (e.g., Government) \
 Country: The country of sale (e.g., Canada) \
-Product: The product sold (e.g., Carretera)
+Product: The product sold (e.g., Carretera) \
-Discount Band: The discount applied (e.g., None)
+Discount Band: The discount applied \
-Units Sold: The number of units sold
+Units Sold: The number of units sold \
-Manufacturing Price: The cost to manufacture the product Sale Price: The price at which the product was sold Gross Sales: Total sales before discounts
+Manufacturing Price: The cost to manufacture the product \
+Sale Price: The price at which the product was sold \
+Gross Sales: Total sales before discounts \
-Discounts: Total discounts applied
+Discounts: Total discounts applied \
-Sales: Net sales after discounts
+Sales: Net sales after discounts \
-COGS: Cost of Goods Sold
+COGS: Cost of Goods Sold \
-Profit: Net profit
+Profit: Net profit \
-Date: Date of the transaction
+Date: Date of the transaction \
-Month Number: Numeric representation of the month Month Name: Name of the month
+Month Number: Numeric representation of the month \
+Month Name: Name of the month \
-Year: Year of the transaction
+Year: Year of the transaction \

-Problem Statement
+Problem Statement \
 The goal of this Power BI Dashboard is to analyze the financial performance of the company using the provided Microsoft Sample Data.
 The dashboard aims to create a visually appealing interface that provides an overview of the company's financial metrics, enabling stakeholders to make informed business decisions.

-Sections in the Report
+Sections in the Report \

-Data Slicing: Users can slice the report data by Segment, Country, and Year to focus on specific data points.
+Data Slicing: Users can slice the report data by Segment, Country, and Year to focus on specific data points. \

-Key Metrics Cards: The dashboard features cards displaying:
+Key Metrics Cards: The dashboard features cards displaying: \

-Total Units Sold
+Total Units Sold \
-Total Gross Sales
+Total Gross Sales \
-Total Profit
+Total Profit \

 Profit by Product: A bar chart represents the total profit per product, providing insights into which products are most profitable.